misfbhcdayana/misfbhcdayana/README.md

 ### 👩‍💻 About Me

 Hey there!
-I’m **Dayana**, a curious and creative Computer Science student with a soft spot for melodies and a *mind that never stops asking "what if...?"*
+I’m **Dayana**, a curious Computer Science student with a soft spot for melodies and a *mind that never stops asking "what if...?"*
 Currently studying at the **University of the Free State**, I’m all about:

 -  Exploring the world of code, step by step